 If you hike up past the second tier, you will start to come across some short but steep climbs and some loose, slippery rocks over the shallow streams too, so you do have to be prepared for that.
 But none of this is insurmountable for those travellers with a basic level of fitness who are prepared to put in the effort.
 It may mean that grandma and the children have to stay at the lower tier, but that is a good thing for those who want some peace and solitude in what is in essence a popular tourist spot.
 The Busay falls is literally the best of both worlds for both independent travellers, tourists and day trippers alike.

 By putting in the effort and climbing to the mid level tiers or higher, the fabled fairies of the mountain reward you with not only beautiful scenery but a cooling, refreshing swim with your travel companions, and as much as I normally advocate solo travel as the best way to see the world, in this it is worth getting a few friends or fellow travellers to do the hike with you, because in this case having good people to share the experience with makes it special.
-In this instance, spending some time with a great group of people made for a genuinely awesome time and a perfect day out.
+In this instance it made all the differenc in the world and, spending some time with a great group of people made for a genuinely awesome time and a perfect day out.

 You don’t need to bring much with you at all on your trip to the falls.
 I came prepared for a much more intensive hike than it actually turned out to be, with suitable hiking trainers and everything.
 It wasn’t necessary.

 Good, sturdy footwear is essential, I generally wouldn’t advise normal flip flops as there are a few sections where they won’t be secure enough and some of the steeper climbs are too slippery and you will lose them or twist an ankle or something, but neither do you need full hiking trainers.
-Good, light shoes that can get wet or walking sandals that are secure (the ones that strap around your ankle) are perfect.
+Good, light shoes that can get wet or walking sandals that are secure and designed for actual walking (the ones that strap around your ankle) are perfect.

 Swim shorts and suits are a must of course, as why would you come here if you didn’t want to swim?
 And they will dry quickly in the sun so wearing them on their own with a change of clothes to put over them when they do is enough.
 On top of that a good microfibre towel and some water are a good idea too.